 Free winter coats and clothes.

-In addition to passing out free clothing items, there may be other winter supplies too.
+In addition to passing out free clothing items, there may be other winter supplies near you too.
 This may be blankets, free space heaters, shovels, and even applications to government financial aid, namely LIHEAP grants to pay heating bills.
-The goal of the various charitable organizations is to provide clothing and whatever else is needed to keep a family warm and healthy during the colder winter months.
+The goal of the various charitable organizations is to provide emergency clothing and whatever else is needed to keep a family warm and healthy during the colder winter months.

-Operation Warm is a non-profit that operates in over 45 states.
+- Operation Warm is a non-profit that operates in over 45 states.
 Note they are involved in collecting, new unused winter coats, hats as well as gloves from the community.
 Read more on Operation Warm here. https://www.operationwarm.org/

 - Churches and faith based groups often given free coats as well.

-- School systems are often part of the assistance program network as well, and they may give outwinter jackets and other goods to kids at no cost too them.
+- School systems are often part of the assistance program network as well, and they may give out winter jackets and other goods to kids at no cost too them.